Banger

 • provider-aware send

-• local sync projection
+• local responsiveness

 • workspace permissions